akumuli/Akumuli/README.md

 ======

 **Akumuli** is a time-series storage, optimized specificaly for time searies data.

 Main characteristics of time series data
 ----------------------------------------
     * Higth write throughput;
-    * Many time series data sources produce data with some frequence (for example - sensors);
+    * Many time series data sources are periodical;
-    * Most of the writes are from current time with some delay;
+    * Most of the writes are from current time with some bias;

 First milestone goals
 ---------------------